New Litter of puppies from Bra'tac!

 Special on Bully Max - Coupon below

-Learn how to introduce a rescue dog into your home and the training necessary for a successful dog adoption and rescue.
+A RESCUE IS REWARDINGLearn how to introduce a rescue dog into your home, and the training necessary for a successful adoption and rescue.

 Watch a pack of puppies and you will see how they fight for position and ownership.
 Most people cannot believe how vicious puppies can be toward one another.
 To establish rank they use their teeth.
 Because of their fur and thick skin, they rarely inflict serious injuries in these test of will.
 But when they do the same with a human, even a small dog can inflict serious injury.
 This kind of behavior is not unusual, in fact it is normal behavior, it is hard wired into them, and it is all they know.